Juce-Assets/Juce-GameTemplate/README.md

 ## Installing
 Just clone this repository.
 Open with Unity 2020.3.31f or similar.
 All the depencences are already setup on the manifest.json.

+## To Do
+- Add initial presistence setup.

 ## Contributors

 - Guillem SC - [@Guillemsc](https://github.com/Guillemsc)